MikotoSuou/Wallet/README.md

 2. Run **npm install**
 3. Start the server with **npm run json:server**

-Build android app with cable:
+Build app in an emulator:
-1. Connect your device to your local machine
+1. Open an android emulator
 2. Update the baseUrl in lib > core > utils > constants.dart (change localhost to your IP)
 3. Run **flutter run**